-There are so many ways that we can teach our children how to pray, from taking them to Mass, where they learn to pray in community, to attending Eucharistic adoration, where they pray through presence with Jesus, to helping them know that they can talk to God like they would a friend, anytime, in the quiet of their own hearts.
+There are so many ways that we can teach our children how to pray, from taking them to Mass, where they learn to pray in community, to attending Eucharistic adoration where they pray in the presence of Jesus in the Holy Eucharist, to helping them know that they can talk to God like they would a friend, anytime, in the quiet of their own hearts.

-One of the biggest ways that my husband and I teach our children how to pray is by integrating prayer into our family’s day-to-day life.
+One of the biggest ways that my husband and I teach our children how to pray and maintain a prayer routine is by integrating prayer into our family’s day-to-day life.
 Here are four actions we take to do that:

-When our kids are grown and look back on our family practices, habits, and traditions, I hope that those involving prayer are some of the ones ingrained most happily and strongly in their memories.
-I truly believe that teaching them to pray regularly now sows the seeds of a lifelong relationship with God.
+When our kids are grown and look back on our family practices, habits, and traditions, I hope that those where our family prayed together are some of the ones ingrained most happily and strongly in their memories.
+As difficult as praying with children can sometimes be, I truly believe that teaching them to pray regularly now sows the seeds of a lifelong relationship with God.